Damian-Emmanuel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-converts a number from base 2 to base 10
+print a number with two decimal places, floowed by a new line